CodeOptimization/dataStructure/JavaRelated.md

         }

         // Stack
         //LinkedList: Doubly-linked list implementation of the List and Deque interfaces.
-Implements all optional list
+Implements all
-        // operations, and permits all elements (including null).
+        //optional list operations, and permits all elements (including null).
         //LinkedList(), LinkedList(Collection<? extends E> c)
         LinkedList<Integer> stack = new LinkedList<Integer>();
         //Pushes an element onto the stack represented by this list.
-In other words, inserts the element at the front of
+In other words, inserts the element
-        // this list.
+        //at the front of this list.
 This method is equivalent to addFirst(E). stack.push(0);
         //Pops an element from the stack represented by this list.
-In other words, removes and returns the first element
+In other words, removes and returns
-        // of this list.
+        //the first element of this list.
 This method is equivalent to removeFirst(). stack.pop();
         //Retrieves, but does not remove, the head (first element) of this list., peekFirst, peekLast stack.peek();